hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

                                     )
 ```

-During PyKX migration from Pandas, the main hassle was to migrate the time_window function, as it relied on loops.
+During this migration from Pandas, the main hassle was to migrate the time_window function, as it relied on loops.
 The way we approached it was to first understand the input we had, the output we needed and then think of an idiomatic way to implement it using q instead of doing a 1:1 migration, which would have probably be more costly in terms of time.
 In this case, our input was a table and our output was a list of matrices for each station.
 We created several functions that helped us during the process:

 * **sliding window**: given a matrix, x, divides it into chunks of length y: